-- Head the CV with your name. - ▶ ∆ddress - ▶ Telephone (landline or mobile ensure your voicemail message is professional!). - ▶ Email (ensure your email address looks professional). - Nationality is optional. - Do not include marital status, health, date of birth or age.
+- Head the CV with your name. - Address. - Telephone (landline or mobile ensure your voicemail message is professional!). - Email (ensure your email address looks professional). - Nationality is optional. - Do not include marital status, health, date of birth or age.

-Personal Profile
+Personal Profile / Career Objective

 This section is optional and can be hard to write well!
-It provides a very brief summary (three to five lines) of your key capabilities and experience - the idea is to catch the employer's attention and encourage them to read further.
+It provides a very brief summary (3 to 4 lines) of your key capabilities and experience - the idea is to catch the employer's attention and encourage them to read further.
 It is critical that the strengths you highlight in your profile are evidenced in what follows.

-For further help drafting this type of statement see our leaflet Writing a Personal Profile for your CV which is available on the Careers Resources section of Surrey Pathfinder.
+For further help drafting this type of statement see our leaflet Writing a Personal Profile for your CV (which can be accessed on our website here: www.surrey.ac.uk/careers/current/leaflets/).